-Today, Tony La Russa manages the Cardinals with an intensity that gets turned up to maximum levels when matched against longtime rival and Reds manager Dusty Baker.
-A quarter-century ago, the same held true when Whitey Herzog of the Cardinals faced Roger Craig and the Giants.
+Whitey Herzog managed the Cardinals with an intensity that got turned up to maximum levels when matched against counterpart Roger Craig and the Giants.

-This week marks the 25th anniversary of the on-field scuffle between the Cardinals and Giants, followed by a war of words between Herzog and Craig, on July 22, 1986, in St. Louis.
+On July 22, 1986, an on-field scuffle between the Cardinals and Giants was followed by a war of words between Herzog and Craig in St. Louis.

 The Cardinals, powered by an eight-run fourth inning, led San Francisco, 10-2, in the bottom of the fifth with Vince Coleman on first base and two out.
 Coleman swiped second, then third.